-I'm not originally from Pittsburgh, I grew up in Virginia.
+I'm not originally from Pennsylvania, I grew up in Virginia.
 I went to the University of Rochester for undergrad where I studied Psychology and American Sign Language.
 I lived all over the United States working in various capacities with families, couples, children and adults.
 I moved to Pittsburgh for graduate school and decided to stay after I graduated.
 I attended Duquesne University for my Master's program in Marriage and Family Counseling.
-I have been in the field for more than 5 years.
+I have been practicing in the field for more than 9 years.

 Katie Matthews, MSEd, NCC, LPC

 Courage doesn’t happen when you have all the answers.
 It happens when you are ready to face the questions you have been avoiding your whole life.

 Sharon L. Adler